Cost Challenges for Today’s Utility

 Moderator: Scott Smith, Assistant Vice President, Business and Regulatory Strategy, Madison Gas and Electric

 1:00-2:00 Customer Perspective on Cost Allocation – In this session, you will hear about how an intervenor uses a cost of service study and what some of the differences are between an intervenor and a utility on the importance of a cost of service study.
+Customer Perspective presentation

 Moderator: Kira Loehr, Senior Counsel, Perkins Coie

 2:00-2:45 Key Differences between Electric and Natural Gas Cost of Service Studies – Hear from an expert who has performed cost of service studies on all of the natural gas utilities and most of the electric utilities that service their Michigan ratepayers.
 Learn what the differences are between electric and natural gas cost of service studies.
 You will also hear about the Michigan Public Service Commission’s perspective on the various attributes of the cost of service study regarding cost allocations, classifications and functionalization per state statute or its orders.
-Bonnie Janssen, Public Service Engineer Specialist, Energy Markets Section, Michigan Public Service Commission
+Bonnie Janssen, Public Utilities Engineer Specialist, Energy Markets Section, Michigan Public Service Commission Janssen presentation

 3:00-4:00 Future Directions for Cost of Service Studies/Rate Regulation – This panel of experts will share their thoughts on the increased use of marginal cost-based allocation of embedded costs at vertically-integrated utilities.
 Additionally, they will address how costs are benchmarked, discuss the purpose and role of alternative regulation in cost management, and elaborate on some of the technical challenges and methods available for allocating costs.